geoscixyz/em/content/case_histories/mt_isa/index.rst

 .. topic :: Prelude

-    This Case History is based upon the paper: **2-D and 3-D IP/resistivity for the interpretation of Isa-style targets** by Rutley, Oldenburg and Shekthman :cite:`rutley2001`.
+    This Case History is based upon the paper: **2-D and 3-D IP/resistivity for the interpretation of Isa-style targets** by Rutley, Oldenburg and Shekhtman :cite:`rutley2001`.

     This was one of the first examples of inverting DC/IP field data to recover 3D